 e. “…we were all going direct to Heaven, we were all going direct the other way…"

-Answer: “…we were all going direct to Heaven, we were all going direct the other way…" is correct because “we were all going direct the other way” mocks the extremes that have come before it by extending to the afterlife, which is unknowable to the living.
-Here, Dickens is mocking the human tendency to believe in absolutes.
+Answer: e. “…we were all going direct to Heaven, we were all going direct the other way…" is correct because “we were all going direct the other way” mocks the extremes that have come before it by extending them to the afterlife.
+In other words, Dickens is mocking the human tendency to believe in absolutes.

-“…it was the epoch of belief, it was the epoch of despair…” is incorrect because it alludes to the terrible conditions that existed in France before the revolution.
+a. “…it was the epoch of belief, it was the epoch of despair…” is incorrect because the contrast between having hope and giving up does not contain any ironic overtones.